 OH, yes the news media is loving this traffic accident golf was involved with because it draws attention to their sponsors, but are the sponsors loving it?
-In this economy..Yes they are, and are forcing the issue so they can profit for it even more.
+In this economy…Yes, they are and are forcing the issue so they can profit from it even more.
 But, does that help golf?

-Do we really need to know why Mr Escalade hit a fire hydrant?
-Do we need to know Mr Escalade is in the shop getting his dent fixed from the date he had with a fire hydrant?
-Does any of that rally matter?
+Do we really need to know why Mr. Escalade hit a fire hydrant?
+Do we need to know Mr. Escalade is in the shop getting his dent fixed from the date he had with a fire hydrant?
+Does any of that really matter?
 And does knowing all that help Golf?

 ”as many times as I have talked to him on and off camera I can’t say I really know him.
 I ask, does anyone really know him?”

 Could that be the problem?
-Does anyone outside his mother really know Mr Escalade?
-Is that the mistake Mr Escalade made by not letting more people know him?
+Does anyone outside of his mother really know Mr. Escalade?
+Is that the mistake Mr. Escalade made by not letting more people know him?

 ”Hey, how are you?
 Say, I got this opening in a tee time to fill, ya want to play?”